hysan/FlaskReactPostgresStack/ABOUT.md

 * **package.json**
     * Manages all the backend Javascript dependencies that this project has.
     * For example: bower, gulp, browserify, etc.
-    * These are all node packages that will be installed when you run `npm install`.
+    * These are all node packages that will be installed when you run `yarn`.
+* **yarn.lock**
+    * Has information about dependencies that you need for yarn.
+    * Need to check this into version control.
 * **bower.json**
     * Configuration for Bower.
     * Bower is what is used to install and manage frontend dependencies.